jeremyschuurmans/Tic-Tac-Toe/README.md

 ## Usage

-1. To start the game, run `python -m tic_tac_toe`
+1. To start the game, run `python3 -m tic_tac_toe`

-2. The game will ask if Player 1 would like to be 'X' or 'O'.
-Select your token of choice.
+2. The game will display on screen instructions.

 3. A Tic Tac Toe board will display, and you will be asked to choose a square upon which to place your token.
+Player 1 will be X and have the first move.
 Select your square by entering the number corresponding to your square of choice (1-9).

 4. Now it will be Player 2's turn.
 Repeat steps 2 and 3.

 5. Alternate players until someone wins or the game is a draw.

-6. The game will then ask if you would like to play again, or quit.
+6. Repeat!